-But too many health systems and physicians view AI as “novel.”
-They think about the obstacles to implementation in their health systems rather than the enhanced decision-making benefits offered by AI.
-The reason for implementing artificial intelligence is not about embracing technology — it’s about adding to our wisdom.
+Too many health systems and physicians view AI as “novel.”
+Addressing the obstacles to implementation within their health systems is critical to enhanced decision-making benefits offered by AI.
+Concerns about cybersecurity and training are valid!
+However, the value of implementing artificial intelligence is not about embracing technology — it’s about amplifying human wisdom to address patient urgencies effectively.

 Human intelligence can be augmented by uniting data, patient files and other health professionals’ patient-care experiences, channeled through this technology platform.
 We must now rally to address questions about data quality, emotional resistance to change and cybersecurity.
 As innovation theorist, John Nosta writes about the emerging importance of aligning IQ and EQ with TQ (technology quotient).

 “The battle of man versus machine might be ending where cooperative engagement provides transformative solutions to a wide variety of problems and opportunities.”

 2. Behavioral Health — America does not lack a supply chain to manufacture chronically ill citizens: